Lakeland Book of the Year

-The Lakeland Book of the Year, also known as the Hunter Davies Lakeland Book of the Year is an award given annually for a book "set in or featuring Cumbria in some way", and is named for the Lake District of north west England.
-It was founded by writer Hunter Davies in 1984 and is administered by Cumbria Tourism.
+The Lakeland Book of the Year, also known as the Hunter Davies Lakeland Book of the Year, is an award named for the Lake District of north west England and given annually for a book, originally "set in or featuring Cumbria in some way".
+From 2026 the criterion is that "The author of the book should have strong connections to Cumbria, or the book itself must have a majority of Cumbria-related content."
+It was founded by writer Hunter Davies in 1984 and was administered by Cumbria Tourism until 2025.
 Davies was one of the judges from 1984 to 2022.
-In 2023, following Davies's retirement from the role, the judges were Fiona Armstrong, Eric Robson, Michael McGregor, director of Wordsworth Grasmere, and "guest judge" Rachel Laverack from Cumbria County Council.
-The prizes are traditionally announced at a gala lunch in June, although in 2020 the proceedings took place online because of COVID-19.
+In 2023, following Davies's retirement from the role, the judges were Fiona Armstrong, Eric Robson, Michael McGregor, director of Wordsworth Grasmere, Kathleen Jones and "guest judge" Rachel Laverack from Cumbria County Council.
+The prizes were traditionally announced at a gala lunch in June, although in 2020 the proceedings took place online because of COVID-19.

 Cumbria Tourism announced the dates for the 2025 award, but later announced that they were no longer organising the award.

-As of November 2025 a new website announces that the 2026 competition will include books published by 30 December 2025.
+From 2026 "The awards ... are now run by the Lakeland Book of the Year in association with a panel of distinguished trustees and judges."
+As of January 2026 the trustees are Hunter Davies, Michael McGregor, author Kathleen Jones, Vicky Robinson, and Fiona Armstrong.

 There are a number of awards for specific categories of books, and an overall winner is selected as the "Book of the Year".
-From the 2021 competition (for books published in 2020), the categories were:
+From the 2021 competition (for books published in 2020), and still for 2026, the categories were: